Blackhawk Bottoms, Pool 19, Iowa – CAP Section 206

 Status

 Environmental Assessment was approved in August 2012 and the Project Partnership Agreement was executed in September of 2013.
 Contract was awarded September of 2014 and completed in November 2016.
 The Operation and Maintenance Manual was finalized in August 2017.
-The first monitoring report was completed in September 2019.
-The next monitoring report is due in 2021.
+Monitoring reports have been completed in 2019 & 2021.
+The final monitoring report was received in September 2023.
+The project will be closed out in 2024.

 Authority